AlyssaS-GAM/UnityTowerDefense/README.md

 Tower Panel: Buttons for building towers.

 ## License
-This game is under the MIT license.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.